Public Forum Doctrine

 5) The government can limit a designated forum by speaker identity,

-subject matter, time, etc. This means that the government
+subject matter, time, etc. This means if the forum is limited by

-property is a designated forum as to some speakers (those within the
+designated forum as to some speakers (those within the described

-described limits) and a nonpublic forum as to other speakers (those
+limits) and a nonpublic forum as to other speakers (those outside

 D. How to Identify a Designated Public Forum

-courts principally examine the policy and practice of the government
+forum, courts principally examine the policy and practice of the

-(to determine if it intended to designate a place as a public forum);
+government (to determine if it intended to designate a place as a

-with expressive activity (to discern the government’s intent);
+compatibility with expressive activity (to discern the government’s

 3) A court will not determine that government property to which a